 We use the expression “herding cats” to refer to refers to an attempt to control or organize a group which is uncontrollable or chaotic.
 It depicts something difficult, challenging, and nearly impossible.
-However on the island of Lana’i “herding cats” is common place – and the volunteers of Lana’i Animal Rescue Center (LARC) make it look simple.
+However on the island of Lana’i “herding cats” is common place – and the volunteers of Lana’i Cat Sanctuary make it look simple.

 My morning spent with the kitties of Lana’i was a real treat.
 It made me miss my kitty who I had to give away to a new home in order to travel.
-So this little morning dose of kitty love was a great way to start my day.
+So this little morning dose of kitty love was a purrfect way to start my day on Lanai.

 Did you know that in Hawai`i, a female cat can have FOUR litters of kittens per year? and…